ImFirstPlace/Cortex_Documentation/docs/api/server-recieve-api.md

 API.Event:Connect(function(protocol, params)
     if protocol == 'onElevatorLanternApi' then
-        if params.floor ~= indicatorFloor then return end if params.state == 'active' then
+        if params.floor ~= indicatorFloor then return end if params.type ~= 'exterior' then return end -- Exterior lantern if params.state == 'active' then
 			if params.conditionMet then
 				setArrowDirection(params.direction)